fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 # CitiBike analysis for September of 2019 - Dashboard and Story

 Data chosen for this part of the project was September 2019.
-The selection of this dataset was done (1) to avoid any affects from adverse weather conditions and (2) also to capture what the CitiBike stats have been for this month before the Pandemic hit NewYork.
+The selection of this dataset was done (1) to avoid any affects from adverse weather conditions and (2) also to capture what the CitiBike stats have been for this month, before the Pandemic hit NewYork.

 (1) Interactive dashboard -
 https://public.tableau.com/app/profile/farjana.rowther/viz/CitiBikeDataAnalytics-Summer2019/Dashboard-CitiBikeSep2019